 - Include robust admin reporting tools that show you who is falling for the simulated threats so that you can assign further training accordingly.

 Simulations should also be continuous, not just a one-time thing—phishing attacks are constantly evolving, so continuous testing will give your employees the experience to spot even the newest and most sophisticated attacks.

 The Benefits Of Phishing Simulation And Testing

 This one speaks for itself, really.
 Simulated phishing emails teach your employees how to spot a phishing attack so that they won’t fall victim to a real one, should it find its way into their inboxes.
 This means that they’re far less likely to click on a malicious attachment or URL if they’ve learned to be suspicious of it.

-Phishing simulations can also enable you as an admin to identify any individuals who aren’t so tech-savvy or security aware, so that you can recommend or assign further training to them.
+Phishing simulations can also enable you as an admin to identify any individuals or user groups who aren’t so tech-savvy or security-aware, so that you can recommend or assign further training to them.
 This will help you patch any vulnerabilities in your workforce’s knowledge and create a stronger line of defense.